-Drilling in 2019 in close proximity to the Otjikoto Mine tested up-plunge and down-plunge extents of gold mineralisation.
-This drilling identified the previously unknown mineralized OTG23 structure, which is close to the proposed underground development.
-Geophysical and gold anomalies outside the Otjikoto Mine area which were identified from previous sampling programs were drill tested.
+Drilling in 2020 near the Otjikoto Mine tested up-plunge and down-plunge extents of gold mineralisation.
+This drilling extended the recently discovered OTG Shoot, which is close to the Wolfshag underground development.
+Geophysical and gold anomalies outside the Otjikoto Mine area identified from previous sampling programs were drill tested.